muratk5n/thirdwave/en/README.md

 ---

-Latest frontline, 11/15 (red line) compared to 10/2.
+Latest frontline, 11/15 (red line) compared to 10/2 (green).
 Clear gains for UA compared to previously, the worry is what comes next.

 ```python
 geo = [[46.65638330412107, 32.61676838804905]]